 - There is a good possibility that the case will be settled after you file suit.

 Some disadvantages of filing a suit for a refund include the following:

 - You must pay the tax (or a portion of the tax) before filing suit.

 - You must exhaust your administrative remedies (Form 843 claim) within the IRS before filing suit.

 - You will often need to hire a competent tax attorney to handle your case.

-Levins Tax Law, LLC, provides a no obligation confidential consultation is available for evening and weekend appointments, accepts American Express, Visa and master card, and in conveniently located in downtown Hopkinton, minutes from the Massachusetts turnpike and Route 495.
-To schedule a no obligation confidential consultation with a Boston /Metrowest tax lawyer, call 508-435-0118 or 888-333-9501.
+Levins Tax Law, LLC, is available for evening and weekend appointments.
+Our firm accepts American Express, Visa and MasterCard.
+Besides Boston, we also have an office in Framingham, Massachusetts.
+To schedule a no-obligation confidential consultation with an experienced tax lawyer, contact Levins Tax Law, LLC, call 508-435-0118 or 888-333-9501.